Staff

 Internet Access?
 Cell Phones?
 Laundry?

-Our site has an internet system in the main Dining Hall of each site.
+Our site has an internet system in the main Dining Hall on site.
 It works well for most internet perusing but is not great for streaming.
 You’re welcome to use this for your basic internet needs.
 If you live on-site, you can talk to your roommates to determine if you want to set up your own satellite internet for your specific house.
 Living in Big Bear, you can order high-speed internet or head to a local coffee shop for wifi.
 Verizon cell phones work fantastically just about everywhere, with AT&T and Sprint coming in second and third place.
 With laundry, if you live at one of our sites we do have laundry facilities available.
 The houses in town are generally a good deal nicer than the cabins at camp, but there are no provided laundry facilities there…you’ve got to use the local Big Bear laundromats.

 What is the school and work schedule like?

 We run based on a normal, traditional school calendar.
 We have a week off at Thanksgiving, three weeks off over Christmas, and a weeklong (thank goodness…) spring break.
-Staff training generally starts in the middle of September, runs for two weeks, with the first students showing up the first week of October.
+Staff training generally starts in the middle of September, runs for two weeks, with the first students showing up the last week of September.
 As for your weekly schedule, the general rule is one week in the cabins, one week in the field, one week of time and a half, etc, and then right on back to the beginning.
 Things change constantly, so if you need a perfectly set schedule every week this isn’t the job for you.

 Will I need a car?
 Will I need a 4wd?